MicrosoftDocs/intellicode/docs/custom-models.md

 To train a machine-associated model:
 1. Open the project or solution in Visual Studio.
 2. Open the IntelliCode page by selecting **View** > **Other Windows** > **IntelliCode**.
 3. Review and accept the license terms checkbox at the bottom of the page.
-A machine-associated model will be trained automatically.
+A machine-associated model is trained automatically.
 >[!NOTE]
 > You must repeat the above steps for each solution you want to train on.